Pre-Surgical Bariatric Psychological Evaluation

 What can I expect during a pre-surgical bariatric evaluation?

-Once your appointment is scheduled, you will receive paperwork, including self-report questionnaires.
+Once your appointment is scheduled, you will receive self-report questionnaires to complete.
 It should take about 30 minutes to complete the paperwork and this will need to be returned at least 24 hours prior to the guided clinical interview.
 It is crucial that you take your time and be honest in your responses.

-During your session, we will cover issues such as:
+During your clinical interview and possible additional follow-up sessions, we will cover issues such as:

 · Personal motivation for having surgery and what you hope to achieve.